 If you want the bottom line on Glabrinex, give me two minutes of your time.
 We took a detailed look at the ingredients, side effects, customer service quality and clinical research.
 We didn’t stop there; we read hundreds of user reviews to see what people are saying.
 Then, we condensed and refined to give you the info you need.

 What You Need to Know

-Glabrinex is a supplement that “suppresses the formation of visceral fat” with licorice flavonoid oil.
+To start with, Glabrinex is a supplement that “suppresses the formation of visceral fat” with licorice flavonoid oil.
 You take three capsules every evening and that’s supposed to slim down your midsection.
 Unless you’re out and about in the evening, you don’t have to take them with you.

-The product, released by Vitamin Research Products sometime after 1979 when the business started, uses only natural ingredients, a good choice.
+The supplement, released by Vitamin Research Products sometime after 1979 when the business started, uses only natural ingredients, a good choice.
 Purchases can be made on the official website and through third-party retailers.
 We like that the company has been around for more than 30 years and there are some supportive comments, but read on…

-Lack of Results
+Lack of Results – “Just Doesn’t Work?”